sophiayk20/sophiayk20.github.io/index.md

 - **[6/6/2024]**: I was accepted to **Interspeech YFRSW 2024**.
 I was offered a scholarship to attend and present my speech processing research at Interspeech 2024 in Kos, Greece.

 ## Publications

+#### 2025
+- **Statement-Tuning Enables Efficient Cross-lingual Generalization in Encoder-only Models** Findings of the Association for Computational Linguistics: ACL 2025

 #### 2024